himgpt85/generate-primes/README.md

 # Generate primes
 Generate primes is a spring boot based project with RESTful API service.
-When this API is called, it will generate prime numbers from 2 to ***initial*** sent via request URI
+When this API is called, it will generate prime numbers from 2 to ***initial*** sent via request URI.
 This project uses Java version 8

 ## How to build and run the project